How to Build a Soda Can Stove

 That's it!
 You're done!

 At least, you're done with the soda can stove itself.
-Now you can build a pot support for your stove, find some denatured alcohol, and figure out how to use your camp stove.
+Now you can build a pot support for your stove (and before you ask, a pot support is needed for this design—this stove will not work by putting your pot directly on the stove!), find some denatured alcohol and figure out how to use your camp stove.
 And finally, sometimes, people have reported to me that their stove didn't work for some reason or another, so I've started a troubleshooting page to help out.
 If you're having soda can stove woes, check it out.
 It might have the answer to your problem stove!
 Enjoy!